michalryngier/wp-cwiczenia/wp-zadanie3/README.md

 #  Pliki:

-- clocks:
+- Clocks:
     - <a href="#CCI">CentralClockImpl.cs</a>
-- screens:
+- Screens:
     - <a href="#BSI">BaseScreenImpl.cs</a>
     - <a href="#GS">GardenScreen.cs</a>
     - <a href="#KS">KitchenScreen.cs</a>
     - <a href="#LS">LivingroomScreen.cs</a>
--  interfaces:
+-  Interfaces:
     - <a href="#IC">IClock.cs</a>
     - <a href="#IS">IScreen.cs</a>
 - <a href="#P">Program.cs</a>